-- a.
-Eligibility: Tier 1 members may take early retirement once the sum of his/her age and service equals or exceeds 75, while Tier 2 and Tier 3 members may take early retirement once the sum of his/her age and service equals or exceeds 80. - b.
-Monthly Benefit: 2.35% of FAC (monthly) times years of service, multiplied by the early retirement factor in next page.
+a.
+Eligibility: Tier 1 members may take early retirement once the sum of his/her age and service equals or exceeds 75, while Tier 2, Tier 3 and Tier 4 members may take early retirement once the sum of his/her age and service equals or exceeds 80.

+- b.
+Monthly Benefit: Monthly benefit calculated as Appendix 1, 11 b., multiplied by the early retirement factor below: - c.
+Early Retirement Factors: